-- teacher professional learning for equity should be centred on content related to equity and social justice: - teacher professional learning should model instructional practices that promote equity; - create a culture of inquiry and ownership to promote a school ecosystem informed by equitable approaches; - invite learner voices into the conversation to understand the impact of practitioners' professional learning
+- teacher professional learning for equity should be centred on content related to equity and social justice; - teacher professional learning should model instructional practices that promote equity; - create a culture of inquiry and ownership to promote a school ecosystem informed by equitable approaches; - invite learner voices into the conversation to understand the impact of practitioners' professional learning

-Data suggests that when practitioners are steeped in professional learning that explores issues of equity and pedagogy, and models equitable practices, learners are more likely to experience that practice in the classroom.
+Data suggests that when practitioners are steeped in professional learning that explores issues of equity and pedagogy that models equitable practices, learners are more likely to experience those practices in the classroom.
+Additionally, there is greater coherence between professional learning experiences and classroom experiences if practitioners have opportunities to practice new pedagogical skills within the professional learning experience.